Form SDK

 FHIR API's

 All Tiro.health services are built on top of the FHIR standard, which means you can use any FHIR client to interact with them.
-The API's follow the Structured Data Capturing IG standard for structured data capture, which is a set of FHIR profiles and extensions that standardizes how electronic forms are created, distributed, completed, and processed in healthcare systems.
+The API's follow the Structured Data Capturing IG standard, which is a set of FHIR profiles and extensions that standardizes how electronic forms are created, distributed, completed, and processed in healthcare systems.

 Architecture